2020 Peachtree Road NW

 *This cooperative offering has contributions of in-kind support from both Shepherd Center and Brain Injury Association of Georgia.

 For a list of hotels located near Shepherd Center, please visit:

 To obtain continuing education credits for this course, you must attend the entire course and complete all required course evaluations and surveys.

 Shepherd Center, Inc. is an approved provider (#9116) of continuing education units by the American Occupational Therapy Association.
 This program is approved for 0.75 AOTA CEUs.
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.
-Course content is introductory.
+Course content is basic.
 Activity type for OTs/COTA: Category 1- Areas of Occupation.

 An application has been submitted to the Physical Therapy Association of Georgia and is pending approval for PTs and PTAs.

 Shepherd Center is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
 (This program is approved for 7.5 Contact Hours)

 This program has been submitted to the Commission for Case Manager Certification for approval to provide board certified case managers with 7.5 clock hour(s).